Ambry Thomas: 2022 season

-In 2022, Thomas struggled during the 49ers preseason training camp and was in danger of missing the final 53–man roster due to injury and the rise to prominence of rookie cornerbacks Deommodore Lenoir and Samuel Womack.
-Though he did make the final roster, he played just 47 defensive snaps over the course of the season and did not participate in the playoffs due to an ankle injury.
+In 2022, Thomas struggled during preseason training camp and was in danger of missing the final 53-man roster due to injury and the rise to prominence of rookie cornerbacks Deommodore Lenoir and Samuel Womack.
+Although he made the final roster, Thomas played just 47 defensive snaps over the course of the season and did not play in the playoffs due to an ankle injury.